amaslyaev/aa_sbst_py/doc/tutorial.md

 ```
 -2 1 3 8 10 27 64 125
 ```
 We did not specified starting value so all the values are printed.
-Let specify started value, for example, 10:
+Let specify a starting value, for example, 10:
 ```
 print(*[v for v in my_tree.forward_from(10)])
 ```